THEANGELITES/THEANGELITES/README.md

 - We're a UDD system, traumagenic and chronically disabled.
 - Adult (22), -17 can interact but be appropriate with us please (no NSFW comments, jokes, etc)
 - I won't friend you if you're under 18 for safety reasons.
-- Collective Name: Eddy, Eve, Seraph
+- Collective Name: Eve, Seraph
 - Collective Pronouns: he/they/slime + neos (always ask)
 - If you want to know more, please click our links!!